LucasBrazCappelo/LucasBrazCappelo/README.md

 Using Unity for simulation, we trained cars (a little Fully-Connected Neural Network) to complete a circuit.
 We launched 100 independent cars (and their network) by round and we calculated their score according to the distance covered on the course and their time.
-We used a genetic algorithm for optimization phase, .
+We used a simple genetic algorithm for optimization phase.
 The results were very satisfactory, with a good convergence, we quickly reached the end of the circuit.
 By saving the best network and reintroducing it in a new circuit, it obtained good results too, thus letting appear a good generalization.
 <img src="GeneticAlgo/Result.jpg" alt="Genetic Algo Result" width="500"/> <img src="GeneticAlgo/Learning.jpg" alt="Genetic Algo" width="500"/>
 - A personal project of video game on Super Nintendo coded directly in assembly.